aws-samples/aws-eksd-eksa-hybrid/README.md

 export CONTEXT_EKS="EKS"
 ```

-Now, display the list of kubernetes contexts which include the 3 EKS clusters that we have created so far.
+Now, display the list of kubernetes contexts which include the 2 EKS clusters created so far.

 ```bash
 kubectl config get-contexts